looker-open-source/sdk-codegen/typescript/looker/README.md

 ### Configure the SDK for your Looker server

-Create a `looker.ini` file with your server location and API credentials assigned as shown in this example.
+Create a `looker.ini` file with your server URL and API credentials assigned as shown in this example.

 ```ini
 [Looker]